JessevanBree/Project-ewa/README.md

     > ng serve

 Now we will install everything to run the Spring Boot application.
 One of the neccesary dependencies to run the Spring is to install Java on your computer.
 You can get the java from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+### Step 2: Pull the git repository to your local machine
+1. On this git projects home page: https://gitlab.fdmci.hva.nl/alim3/project-ewa click on the blue dropdown button with clone on the right side.
+2. Copy the link of the prevered method SSH or HTTPS
+3. On your local machine open a terminal of choice

 ### Step 4: Running the application